documentationfor yFiles for HTML 3.0.0.1

 In order for TableEditorInputMode and its child input modes to properly recognize the connection between a table structure/table model and its group node, they rely on the table model being bound to the group node.
 The input modes query the group node’s look-up and expect to find a table model:

-const table = groupNode.lookup(ITable.$class)
+const table = groupNode.lookup(ITable)

 Interaction Customization

-TableEditorInputMode customization
+TableEditorInputMode Customization

 Name Purpose